aFarkas/lazysizes/README.md

     http://placehold.it/700x300 2x" class="lazyload" />
 ```

-For flexible responsive images [CSS intrinsic ratio scaling](http://alistapart.com/article/creating-intrinsic-ratios-for-video/) can be used:
+For flexible responsive images the [CSS intrinsic ratio scaling technique](http://alistapart.com/article/creating-intrinsic-ratios-for-video/) can be used:

 ```html
 <style>